mark-watson/PythonAIBook/manuscript/Deep_Learning_Natural_Language_Processing.md

 Deep learning in NLP has been applied in various industries such as chatbots, automated customer service, and language translation services.
 It has also been used in research areas such as natural language understanding, question answering, and text summarization.

-So, Deep Learning in NLP has greatly improved the performance of various NLP tasks by utilizing deep neural networks to understand and interpret human language.
+As a result, Deep Learning in NLP has greatly improved the performance of various NLP tasks by utilizing deep neural networks to understand and interpret human language.
 The use of pre-trained models has also made it easier to fine-tune models for specific tasks, which has led to a wide range of applications in industry and research.

 In the last decade deep learning techniques have solved most NLP problems, at least in a "good enough" engineering sense.
 As I write this the ChatGPT model has scored 80% accuracy on the verbal SAT college admissions test.
 In this chapter we will experiment with a few useful public models that can be used as paid for API calls or in many cases you can run the models yourself.